Quantum metrology with full and fast quantum control: Asymptotic FFQC-valid CE bounds for qubit Liouvillians

-In this appendix we perform analytical minimization of the infinitesimal time-step CE bound introduced in \secref{asymptoticbounds} that lead to the \eqnref{eq:CE_inf_lin}.
+In what follows, we perform analytic minimization of the infinitesimal-timestep CE bound introduced in \secref{asymptoticbounds} that lead to the \eqnref{eq:CE_inf_lin}.
 For ease of notation we denote the matrix $\m S^{(1)}$ in \eqnref{eq:S(1)} by

 Recall that our goal is to minimize over all Kraus decompositions ${\bf K}=\m M \Vs$ of the channel $\mathcal{E}_{\omega,\d t}$ up to first order in $\d t$.
 Expanding the matrix $\m M$ up to first order in $\d t$, $\m M= \m M^{(0)} + \sqrt{\d t}\, \m M^{(1)} + \d t\, \m M^{(2)}$, and using \eqnref{eq:conditionsM} the matrices $\m M^{(\ell)}$ satisfy